-Open your favorite Java IDE or text editor and create a Java file called BasicStruct.java, in the project directory, using the Java code specified in "Sample BasicStruct JavaBean" on page 2-10.
+Open your favorite Java IDE or text editor and create a Java file called BasicStruct.java, in the project directory, using the Java code specified in Section 2.2.1, "Sample BasicStruct JavaBean."

 - 5. Save the BasicStruct.java file in the src/examples/webservices/complex subdirectory of the project directory. - 6.
-Create the JWS file that implements the Web Service using the Java code specified in "Sample ComplexImpl.java JWS File" on page 2-11.
+Create the JWS file that implements the Web service using the Java code specified in Section 2.2.2, "Sample ComplexImpl.java JWS File."

-The sample JWS file uses several JWS annotations: @WebMethod to specify explicitly that a method should be exposed as a Web Service operation and to change its operation name from the default method name echoStruct to echoComplexType; @WebParam and @WebResult to configure the parameters and return values; @SOAPBinding to specify the type of Web Service; and @WLHttpTransport to specify the URI used to invoke the Web Service.
-The ComplexImpl.java JWS file also imports the examples.webservice.complex.BasicStruct class and then uses the BasicStruct user-defined data type as both a parameter and return value of the echoStruct() method.
+The sample JWS file uses several JWS annotations: @WebMethod to specify explicitly that a method should be exposed as a Web service operation and to change its operation name from the default method name echoStruct to echoComplexType; @WebParam and @WebResult to configure the parameters and return values; @SOAPBinding to specify the type of Web service; and @WLHttpTransport to specify the URI used to invoke the Web service.
+The ComplexImpl.java JWS file also imports the examples.webservice.complex.BasicStruct class and then uses the BasicStruct user-defined data type as both a parameter and return value of the